hazelcast/hazelcast/README.md

 To use Hazelcast embedded in your application, you need to add the plugin dependency into your Maven/Gradle file.
 Then, when you provide `hazelcast.xml` as presented below or an equivalent Java-based configuration, your Hazelcast instances discover themselves automatically.

+***NOTE:*** If you also have the direct dependency to `hazelcast` specified, then please note that hazelcast-kubernetes 1.3+ is compatible with hazelcast 3.11+ and for older hazelcast verions you need to use hazelcast-kubernetes 1.2.

 #### Maven

 ```xml